Exemption Guide

 What is the timber valuation?

 Timber valuation allows land used for commercial timber production to be appraised based on its timber productivity value rather than market value.
-Like the agricultural exemption, this is a special-use valuation under the Texas Tax Code - not technically an exemption, but the effect on your tax bill is the same.
+Like the agricultural exemption, this is a special-use valuation under the Texas Tax Code.

-• Active management.
-You need a timber management plan that includes planting, thinning, pest control, and harvest scheduling.
+You need a plan covering planting, thinning, pest control, and harvest scheduling.

-• History of use.
-Like ag valuation, the land typically needs 5 of the past 7 years devoted to timber production.
-Newly purchased land may qualify sooner if you begin management immediately.
+Land typically needs 5 of the past 7 years devoted to timber production.

 If your land is in Central Texas, the Hill Country, North Texas, or South Texas, timber valuation almost certainly doesn't apply.
-You'll want to look at agricultural, wildlife management, or beekeeping exemptions instead.
+Look at agricultural, wildlife management, or beekeeping exemptions instead.

 How to apply

-1. Verify your county supports timber valuation.
-Contact your appraisal district or check our county guide.
+Contact your appraisal district or check our county guide to confirm timber valuation is available.

-3. File Form 1-D-1 with the timber designation at your county appraisal district by April 30.
+Submit with the timber designation at your county appraisal district.

-4. Maintain records of your management activities - planting receipts, thinning records, pest treatment, and site preparation work.
+Keep planting receipts, thinning records, pest treatment documentation, and site prep work.

 Frequently asked questions